When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Know Your Rights Icon

-Breastfeeding at work can be uncomfortable, but if anyone gives you a hard time about it, remember it’s your right.
+Breastfeeding at work can be tricky, but if anyone gives you a hard time, remember that the law is on your side.

 You Might Also Like